| Teaching strategies |

 All Special Educational Needs (SEN) support begins with high-quality teaching.
 This focuses on many things including:

-However, this might not be enough for some students with Special Educational Needs and Disabilities (SEND).
-They might need extra and more tailored support.
+Some students with Special Educational Needs and Disabilities (SEND) will need extra and more tailored support.

 |